Requirements for Coaches

 criminal background check procedures.

 USA Cycling cannot accept background checks from sources other than NCSI.
-USA Cycling understands that some people are in professions that require a criminal background check.
-However, these are not acceptable as USAC cannot verify the legitimacy of the paperwork in those cases.
+USA Cycling understands some people are in professions which require a criminal background check.
+However, these are not acceptable as USA Cycling cannot verify the information being checked.

 In general, felonies will trigger a block of the coaching license.
 Multiple violations such as multiple DUI/DWI may also prevent the issuance of a coaching license.
-A single misdemeanor generally will not result in a denial of a coaching license.
+A full list of our criminal background check criteria can be found here.
 Effective December 1, 2010 an applicant receiving a red light from the criminal background check will not be granted a USA Cycling coaching license.
 There will be no appeal.
 If you believe this red light is in error, please work with the background check company to resolve the matter.

 USA Triathlon uses the same criteria for "red lights" as USA Cycling.
 Because of this agreement, a background check done for USAT can be shared with USAC (and vice versa).
 Please follow the procedures on the criminal background check page for releasing the report to USAC (if originally done for USAT).